The average cost of an estate clean-out is $1,250

 ---|---|

-Estate paperwork | $50 – $500 |
+Estate paperwork | $50–$500 |

-Identifying assets | $2,000 – $6,000 |
+Identifying assets | $2,000–$6,000 |

-Removing junk | $60 – $700 |
+Removing junk | $60–$700 |

-Selling items | 35% – 40% commission from gross proceeds |
+Selling items | 35%–40% commission from gross proceeds |

 Donating items | $100 pickup fee |

 Finding, sorting through, and disposing of important estate paperwork costs between $50 and $500.
-Estate paperwork consists of deeds, wills, insurance policies, car titles, social security numbers, birth and death certificates, and any household or medical bills.
+Estate paperwork includes deeds, wills, insurance policies, car titles, social security numbers, birth and death certificates, and any household or medical bills.
 Estate clean-out service pros will provide essential documents to the estate executor and dispose of all unnecessary documents by shredding or recycling old computers and hard drives.

-You can expect to pay between $2,000 and $6,000 to have a pro correctly identify the estate’s assets.
+You can expect to pay between $2,000 and $6,000 to have a clean-out pro correctly identify the estate’s assets.
 Identifying assets includes:

 Taking inventory of all estate assets